 There are many free editing apps you can download to your phone.
-As long as you have the ability to do the following 5 things, you’re golden.
+As long as you can do the following 5 things, you’re golden.
 Editing your picture can transform a good shot to a professional shot in less than two minutes.
 We recommend downloading the app “ColorStory” or “a ColorStory” (android) to edit your images.
-All you need is to upload your image, hit “tools” (middle, bottom button) and then “adjust”.
+All you need is to upload your image, hit “tools” (middle, bottom button), and then “adjust”.
 We don’t recommend using filters as that can change the coloring of your item and you want it to be as crisp and realistic as possible.
-The edit works best if there are no harsh shadows and you have even light like the “before ” shots above.
+The edit works the best if there are no harsh shadows and you have even light like the before shots above.

-- If your image is darker, bring up your brightness first (be careful not to overdue it).
+- If your image is darker, bring up your brightness first (be careful not to overdo it).